 - Activate your ONU email.

-Log into Self-Service Banner.
+Log in to Self-Service Banner.
 Please review the information available in each category and your Personal Information.
 This information will help you in day-to-day activities while at ONU.
-If you have already logged into your ONU email, you will not be prompted to log in again.
+If you have already logged in to your ONU email, you will not be prompted to log in again.

-- Sign-up for on-campus housing if you are living on campus
+- Sign up for on-campus housing if you are living on campus.

-- All Incoming Pharmacy students need to read the Technical Standards (Appendix G) then print, complete and return the Technical Standards Form at Summer Orientation
+- All incoming pharmacy students need to read the Technical Standards (Appendix G), then print, complete and return the Technical Standards Form at Summer Orientation.

 Starting to think ahead to August?
 Additional details and the full list of items to complete can be found here.

 All students attending Summer Orientation must register online to reserve a date.
-To register, please click here .
+To register, please click here.

-Prior to registering, please make sure you know the following:
+Before registering, please make sure you know the following:

 - Names and the number of individuals who will be attending with you